mightypirate1/DRL-Tetris/README.md

 ```
 or against other weights
 ```
-python3 eval.py path/to/weightfile1.w path/to/weightfile2.w (...)
+python3 eval.py path/to/weightfile1.w path/to/weightfile2.w (...) --argmax
 ```
 Settings are saved along with the weights so that it is normally possible to make bots made with different settings, neural-nets etc. play each other.
 As long as the game_size setting is the same across projects, they should be compatible!
 See "Customization" for more details.

 #### Experiment-files:
 A few different experiment files are provided:

+* experiments/sventon_ppo.py - Trains SVENton using PPO and a res-block type architecture dubbed "silver".
+* experiments/sventon_dqn.py - Trains SVENton using a flavour of DQN and the "silver" arch.
 * experiments/sixten_base.py  - Trains SIXten.
-* experiments/sventon_base.py - Trains SVENton using the "keyboard"-type NN. (experimental)
-* experiments/sventon_silver.py - Trains SVENton using the "silver" NN.
-It's similar to "keyboard" but replaces convs and vector-encoder with resnet-like blocks.
-* experiments/sventon_silver_ppo.py - Trains SVENton-PPO with the "silver" NN.

-The first of these is considered stable, but if your hardware differs from the test systems' (i5-4690K CPU @ 3.50GHz × 4 + GeForce GTX 1080 Ti + 16GB Ram), you might get different results.
-The the SVENton versions are very much under development, and good default settings are still to be decided on.
+> Hyper-parameters need to be adjusted to your hardware.
+For good performance, you need to balance learning-rate ("value-lr") with numbers of training epochs per batch ("n_train_epochs_per_update").
+The defaults provided are tuned for the test system: i5-4690K CPU @ 3.50GHz × 4 + GeForce GTX 1080 Ti + 16GB Ram, and if your system is significantly different, you might get different results.
+Contact me if you need advice on this.

 #### Demo weights:
 The project ships with some pre-trained weights as a demo.
 When in the DRL-Tetris folder, try for instance